 - Overview over personal repertoire: title and type of story (folktale, myth, legend, epic, fable, historic, literary or autobiographical material, etc) and origin of story

 - Overview public performances (date, place / context, target audience)

 - Vimeo / youtube link to a performance (min.
 3 minutes, max.
 10 minutes)

 Berlin Career College

-The Federation for European Storytelling offers the first 10 selected Young Storytellers a grant.
+The Federation for European Storytelling offers a grant for the first 10 selected Young Storytellers.

 - this is a REFUND grant for travel and accommodation (max €60/night)